 Setting: Chapter 1 and Chapter 2 take place in the jungle, in an area ruled by the Seeonee wolf pack.
 Some indication of a ridge or rock should exist, as Shere Khan will later fall from this.

 Chapter 3 is both in the Lost City (ruins of an ancient civilization claimed by the monkeys) and in the jungle as Baloo and Bagheera track Mowgli down.
 Mowgli is thrust into a snake pit.

 Chapter 4 takes place in the city, which has some litter in it, and Dee-Dee’s estate.

 Chapter 5 is once again in the jungle, but this one is full of garbage.

-The required materials for The Jungle Book include:
+The Authorized Materials/Rehearsal Package for The Jungle Book consists of:

 Production Scripts for Plays are professionally printed and bound with a full-color cover.